LinkedIn Limits - How Many LinkedIn Messages Can I Send a Day?

 Frequently Asked Questions

-How can I message someone on LinkedIn if I'm not connected and don't have InMail?
+How can I message someone on LinkedIn without being connected?